benhofer/contemplation/README.md

 App for aiding in contemplative prayer.

---

-# Create React App
+# Bootstrapped Using Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).